SeatwaveOpenSource/psakify/README.md

 ### Create7zip
 Creates a zip file of everything inside the $outputPath.

-Requires 7zip to be installed and added to the Path variable

 ### DeployAzure
 Deploys an Azure web or worker role.